 Has it ever happened to you that you tried connecting to the internet, as usual, and discovered an error?
-It says something like “One or more network protocols are missing from this computer.”
-It gets you wondering as to what it means and how to get around it.
-Everyone tries to diagnose the problem in connecting to the internet and end up with the same error message.
-This problem usually arises due to the inconsistent windows socket registry API, also called as Winsock.
+It says, “One or more network protocols are missing from this computer.”
+It gets you wondering what it means and how to get around it.
+Everyone tries to diagnose the problem in connecting to the internet and ends up with the same error message.
+This problem usually arises from the inconsistent Windows socket registry API called Winsock.

-This API handles all the network related activities related to your specific machine, and also control the requests going in and out.
+This API handles all the network-related activities related to your specific machine and controls the requests going in and out.
 Provided your internet is working fine, i.e., you can access the web on other devices but fail to connect on your PC, then it is a problem with this program.
-So here are 5 ways of fixing it.
-Note that these steps will work with all the versions of Windows OS out there, so as long as you are on some version of windows, you are good to go.
+So here are five ways of fixing it.
+Note that these steps will work with all the versions of Windows OS out there, so as long as you are on some version of Windows, you are good to go.

 Table of Contents